From Abracadabra to Zombies

 The Skeptic's Dictionary began with fewer than 50 entries in 1994.
 The 600th entry was posted in early 2010.
 Each month, the site gets about 600,000 visitors and processes more than one million page views.
 Thousands of readers have e-mailed comments, suggestions, and criticisms.
 In response, I've added many new entries since the first "printing."
 Many reader comments have been posted.
 Thanks to alert readers, numerous errors have been corrected.

 All or part of the Dictionary has been translated into several languages and these translations are available online.
-There are print versions available in English, Estonian, Dutch, Korean, Japanese, and Russian.
-A Spanish translation should be out in 2008 or early 2009.
-An online Turkish translation is now in the works.
+There are print versions available in English, Dutch, Korean, Japanese, and Russian.

 To let readers know of recent new entries, updates, or revisions, I've created a Newsletter and I've created a What's New? page.
 The original idea of a dictionary with definitions of terms and short articles on selected topics and individuals has been expanded.
 I added a Mass Media Bunk blog for critical commentary of the mass media's treatment of strange beliefs and a Mass Media Funk blog for comments on articles in the mass media likely to be of interest to skeptics.
 Those blogs have been consolidated in Skeptimedia.
-I also added an Internet Bunk page for reviews of false, misleading or deceptive information on the Internet regarding scientific matters or alleged paranormal or supernatural events; a What's the Harm? blog for comments on the harmful effects of irrationality; a Suburban Myths page to list false notions that pass for the truth even among those who should know better; a Skeptical Links page that includes hundreds of links to skeptical Internet sites; R & R for book reviews; a Too Good to Be True page for comments on WWW scams; a Skeptical Essays page for links to essays I've written and to essays written by others that should be of interest to skeptics; a page of links for young thinkers; a Skeptic's Halloween page with links to relevant Dictionary entries; an In Memoriam page to celebrate the lives of skeptics and scientists who have died; and a Skeptic's Shop in association with Amazon.com, including an Essential Books page that lists and offers for sale my personal favorites in the skeptical genre, and a Bibliography & Bookstore page with hundreds of selections arranged by topic.
+I also added an Internet Bunk page for reviews of false, misleading or deceptive information on the Internet regarding scientific matters or alleged paranormal or supernatural events; a What's the Harm? blog for comments on the harmful effects of irrationality; a Suburban Myths page to list false notions that pass for the truth even among those who should know better; a Skeptical Links page that includes hundreds of links to skeptical Internet sites; R & R for book reviews; a Too Good to Be True page for comments on WWW scams; a Skeptical Essays page for links to essays I've written and to essays written by others that should be of interest to skeptics; a site with articles for young thinkers; a Skeptic's Halloween page with links to relevant Dictionary entries; an In Memoriam page to celebrate the lives of skeptics and scientists who have died.

 There is a Site Map, a FAQ and interviews page, a feedback page, and an acknowledgments page.
-There is, of course, a table of contents page that lists all entries in alphabetical order.
-There are also links to eleven topical indexes.
+There is a table of contents page and a reader comments contents page with links to more than 20 years of exchanges I've had with readers.
+There are also links to topical indexes.

 I have enjoyed the correspondence with readers from all over the world.
 I thank those who have expressed how sorry they feel for me as a non-believer in any god, ESP, the Easter Bunny, Bigfoot, the Roswell myth, and pyramid marketing schemes.
 Their sympathy, though appreciated, isn't needed.
 Skepticism about the supernatural, occult, paranormal, and pseudoscientific is not the whole of my life.